-- There are no known trends or any demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in the Group's liquidity increasing or decreasing in any material way.
+in any material way.
 The Company does not anticipate any cash flow or liquidity problems within the next 12 months.
-As discussed in the Management's Discussion and Analysis of Financial Conditions and Results of Operations above, the management believes that the current level of cash generated from Operations and borrowing capability are sufficient to meet the Company's immediate cash needs. - 2.
-There are no known events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - There were no material commitments for expansion or capital expenditures as of reporting period. - There were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationship of the Company with unconsolidated entities or other persons during the reporting period. - There are no unusual items as to nature and amount affecting assets, liabilities, equity, net income, or cash flows, except those stated in Management's Discussion and Analysis of Financial Conditions and Results of Operations. - 6.
+As discussed in the Management's Discussion and Analysis of Financial Conditions and Results of Operations above, the management believes that the current level of cash generated from Operations and borrowing capability are sufficient to meet the Company's immediate cash needs.

+- 2. There are no known events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - 3.
+There were no material commitments for expansion or capital expenditures as of reporting period. - There were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationship of the Company with unconsolidated entities or other persons during the reporting period. - There are no unusual items as to nature and amount affecting assets, liabilities, equity, net income, or cash flows, except those stated in Management's Discussion and Analysis of Financial Conditions and Results of Operations. - 6.
 There were no known trends, events or uncertainties that have had or that are reasonably expected to have a material favourable or an unfavourable impact on net sales or revenue or income from continuing operation. - 7.
 The causes for any material change from period to period are stated under Management's discussion and analysis section "financial condition". - 8.
 The effects of seasonality or cyclicality on the operations of the Company's business are not material. - 9.
 There were no material changes in estimates of amounts reported in interim periods of the current year or changes in estimates of amounts reported in prior financial years.